Payum/Payum/src/Payum/Core/Resources/docs/storages.md

 Storage allow you save,fetch payment related information.
 They could be used explicitly, it means you have to call save or fetch methods when it is required.
-Or you can integrate a storage to a payment using `StorageExtension`.
+Or you can integrate a storage to a gateway using `StorageExtension`.
-In this case every time payment finish to execute a request it stores the information.
+In this case every time gateway finish to execute a request it stores the information.
 `StorageExtension` could also load a model by it is `Identificator` so you do not have to care about that.

 Explicitly used example: